 The Health Information System (HIS) remains poorly applied and underdeveloped.
 HIS is a legal obligation for MoH, requiring all registered health institutions to collect data and report to the Ministry of Health.
 Without HIS, the development of evidence-based policies and their monitoring and implementation is hindered.
 The lack of protocols, but also the data that had to identify the special needs of girls and women, as well as other vulnerable groups, contribute to the insecurities they experience for their health.
 This is mostly observed in the field of reproductive health.
 This is mostly observed in the field of reproductive health.
-This is mostly observed in the field of care for marginalized groups facing various barriers to access to health services (women, ethnic minorities, people with disabilities and population in rural areas, the LGBTI community).
+Also, there is a lack of care for marginalized groups facing various barriers to access to health services (women, ethnic minorities, people with disabilities and population in rural areas, the LGBTI community).